The SABRE was designed in 1974 by Rex Fettell who also designed the MINNOW and as by 2019 close to 2,300 boat plans have been issued.

 GRAND MASTER – 50 and less than 60 years old

 VETERAN – 60 years and less than 70

 Division trophies are also generally awarded in championships when there are appropriately high entries.
-Divisions are usually determined by results in the first two or three races.

 The same reasons designer Rex Fettell had when he conceived the design.

 A need for a single-handed dinghy that was light, of simple easy to build design, with good handling performance, even in 20 knots plus and lumpy seas, a comfortable cockpit and close class racing suitable for both male and female sailors who weigh between 50 to 90 kg.

 Although the ideal weight is claimed to be 60 Kg – 80 Kg, winners have been at the extremes depending on conditions.

 Females have won both the Australian and Victorian championships.